This post is also available in: Deutsch

 Arctech Helsinki Shipyard has gained speed and quality with Kemppi’s technology

 One success story has been Arctech Helsinki Shipyard Oy, which has used Kemppi’s RGT in mechanized welding in the construction of icebreakers.
-Welding work has gained speed, because the groove volume and the number of beads to be welded have decreased.
+Welding work has gained speed, because the groove volume and the number of passes to be welded have decreased.
 This has reduced the need for filler material.
 Mechanization has also made the welds more consistent in quality.

 25-38% savings on filler material and arc time